 According to research conducted by International Data Corporation (IDC), the Western European printer and copier/MFP market declined by 6.9 percent in unit shipments in first-quarter 2020 compared with the same period a year ago, for a market size of 4.33 million units shipped.
 IDC says this figure is in line with its forecasts, but notes there was a shift towards affordable desktop devices as workers migrated from the office to the home, and most education establishments closed, leading to home schooling, as the impact of the Covid-19 lockdowns began to take effect across Western Europe.

-Note that in its research, IDC tracks A2–A4 devices.
+Note that in its research, IDC tracks A2–A4 devices for its Quarterly Hardcopy Peripherals Tracker.
 Hardcopy peripherals include single-function printers, printer-based multifunctional systems (MFPs), and single-function digital copiers (SFDCs).
-Data is reported for calendar periods.

-- The overall Western European hardcopy market contracted by 6.1 percent year-over-year in third-quarter 2019, recording shipments of 4.60 million units, while value increased by 5.0 percent .
+• The overall Western European hardcopy market contracted by 6.9 percent year-over-year in the first quarter, with 4.33 million shipments.

 Main Country Highlights

-For more information about IDC’s Worldwide Quarterly Hardcopy Peripherals Tracker in EMEA, please contact Phil Sargeant (email@example.com).
+For more information about IDC’s Worldwide Quarterly Hardcopy Peripherals Tracker in EMEA, contact IDC’s Phil Sargeant at firstname.lastname@example.org.

 - February 2019: Printer and MFP Shipments Down Again in Western Europe